claymfischer/ontogeny/README.md

 > Very fast and useful for parsing files with multiple matches, for example looking for a certain type of error in an error logs.

-> Note that patterns have extensive regex support, as shown in image above
+> Patterns have extensive regex support, as shown in image above

 ### Display all content between two patterns: `grabBetween`